Appium

 The tvlabs:build

-capability specifies a TV Labs build ID for sideloading onto the device during a session.
+capability specifies a TV Labs build ID for sideloading onto the device before an Appium session starts.
 You can obtain a build ID using the tvlabs upload

 command, which will upload your application to a secure blob storage: